Cecil Purser: Medical career

 After appointments as a resident medical officer and a medical superintendent at Royal Prince Alfred Hospital, Purser began private practice in Petersham in 1893.
 In the same year he married Louisa Victoria Brierley in the Congregational church.
-Louisa's sister Florence was Mrs A.B.
+After his marriage Purser and his new wife lived in the Sydney suburb of Lewisham, New South Wales.
+Louisa Pursers's sister Florence was Mrs A.B.
 Shand.
 Purser became an honorary at Royal Prince Alfred in 1896, and from 1912 until his death he was a consultant physician with rooms in Macquarie Street, Sydney.
+From 1925 until their deaths the Pursers lived on the tenth floor of The Astor in Macquarie Street.
 The prevention and treatment of pulmonary tuberculosis was his speciality.
 He was a member of the Tuberculosis Advisory Board and the New South Wales Board of Health and of the councils of the War Memorial Hospital, Waverley, and Crown Street Women's Hospital.
 He joined the board of the RPAH in 1909 and was vice-chairman for three years before his appointment as chairman in 1924.
 During his term of office the Rockefeller Building was constructed on the hospital campus.
 In 1933 he resigned as chairman of Prince Alfred due to his annoyance at the shortage of government financial support.
 On the foundation of the Royal Australasian College of Physicians in 1938, Purser was appointed a Fellow.